 Union Pacific shares have an average price to earnings multiple of 16 over the past decade.
 The last ten years have been a tail of two valuations.
 From 2008-2012, EPS grew steadily except for 2009.
 Dividend growth topped 21% per year in this span.
 Over the past five years, the P/E multiple has expanded greatly as share price has accelerated even as earnings have been less consistent.
 Dividend growth also slowed during this time to ~11% per year.
-If the stock reverts to its decade long average P/E, then the stock's multiple could contract 3% per year through 2023.
+After a slight drop in price since our May 14th update, Union Pacific's stock has a current multiple of 18.5.
+If the stock reverts to its decade long average P/E, then the stock's multiple could contract 2.9% per year through 2023.